-One of the most important aspects of Reconstruction was the active participation of African Americans (including thousands of formerly enslaved people) in the political, economic and social life of the South.
+One of the most important aspects of the Reconstruction Era was the active participation of Black Americans (including thousands of formerly enslaved people) in the political, economic and social life of the South.
 The era was to a great extent defined by their quest for autonomy and equal rights under the law, both as individuals and for the Black community as a whole.
-During Reconstruction, some 2,000 African Americans held public office, from the local level all the way up to the U.S. Senate, though they never achieved representation in government proportionate to their numbers.
+During Reconstruction, some 2,000 Blacks held public office, from the local level all the way up to the U.S. Senate, though they never achieved representation in government proportionate to their numbers.

 Rise of Black Activism

-During the decade known as Radical Reconstruction (1867-77), Congress granted African American men the status and rights of citizenship, including the right to vote, as guaranteed by the 14th and 15th Amendments to the U.S. Constitution.
-Beginning in 1867, branches of the Union League, which encouraged the political activism of African Americans, spread throughout the South.
-During the state constitutional conventions held in 1867-69, Black and white Americans stood side by side for the first time in political life.
+During the decade known as Radical Reconstruction (1867-77), Congress granted Black American men the status and rights of citizenship, including the right to vote, as guaranteed by the 14th Amendment and 15th Amendment to the U.S. Constitution.
+Beginning in 1867, branches of the Union League, which encouraged the political activism of Black Americans, spread throughout the South.

 Recommended for you